|

 Click photo's below

-Suzanne Cavill
+by Suzanne Cavill

 Shown below are various other web pages which illustrate with stage photo's not only how Ian produces some of his realistic woodcarvings, coats of arms and crests, but also outlines the mould making process which will enable replica's of some of the artists original sculptures to then be cast in bronze or silver.